 - Opportunities to meet top London employers, apprenticeships providers, explore further education options and career events that are too hot to miss!

-- We will support you in enhancing key employability and life skills.
+- We will support you in enhancing key skills employers are looking for and life skills.

-- We will help you research, apply and prepare to an interview so you can SHINE.
+- We will help you research, apply and prepare for interviews so you can attract employers.

 - We will help you access work placements and vocational opportunities.

 - We hope to broaden your knowledge of the World of Work, your networks and horizons.

 Your future success is down to you and the effort you put into your learning and future planning.